NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 The name of a schedule that defines when the evaporative cooler is available.
 A schedule value of 0 indicates that the evaporative cooler is off for that time period.
 A schedule value greater than 0 indicates that the evaporative cooler can operate during the time period.
 If this field is blank, the schedule has values of 1 for all time periods.

-#### Field: Cooler Maximum Effectiveness
+#### Field: Cooler Wetbulb Design Effectiveness

-This field specifies the maximum effectiveness that is applied to the wetbulb depression to determine the conditions leaving the cooler.
+This field specifies the design effectiveness that is applied to the wetbulb depression to determine the conditions leaving the cooler.
 This effectiveness is a complicated function of the efficiency with which heat and mass are transferred on the secondary side and the efficiency of heat exchange between the secondary and primary flows.
-The model assumes that the effectiveness is constant.
+The model assumes that the effectiveness a function of flow fraction.
+The flow fraction is the ratio of the sum of primary air and secondary air current flow rates and the sum of the primary air and secondary air design flow rates.

-#### Field: Cooler Flow Ratio
+#### Field: Wet Bulb Effectiveness Flow Ratio Modifier Curve Name

-Not used in this model.
+This curve modifies the wet bulb effectiveness design value specified the previous field by multiplying the value by the result of this curve.
+The modifying curve is a function of flow fraction, which is the ratio of the sum of the primary and secondary flow rates divided by the sum of the design flow rates.
+If this input field is left blank, the effectiveness is assumed to be constant.
+Any curve or table with one independent variable can be used.
+Any curve or table with one independent variable can be used: Curve:Linear, Curve:Quadratic, Curve:Cubic, Curve:Quartic, Curve:Exponent, Curve:ExponentialSkewNormal, Curve:Sigmoid, Curve:RectuangularHyperbola1, Curve:RectangularHyperbola2, Curve:ExponentialDecay, Curve:DoubleExponentialDecay, and Table:OneIndependentVariable.

+#### Field: Cooler Drybulb Design Effectiveness

+This input value is dry bulb design effectiveness of the evaporative cooler.
+This is the nominal design dry blub effectiveness with respect to dry bulb temperature difference, i.e., dry operation and at design air flow rates, and no water evaporation or spraying on the secondary side.

+#### Field Drybulb Effectiveness Flow Ratio Modifier Curve Name

+This this curve modifies the drybulb effectiveness in the previous field (eff_db_design) by multiplying the design effectiveness value by the result of this curve.
+The curve is evaluated flow fraction as independent variable.
+The flow fraction is the ratio of sum of the primary and secondary flow rates divided by the sum of the design flow rates.
+If this input field is left blank, the effectiveness is assumed to be constant.
+Any curve or table with one independent variable can be used: Curve:Linear, Curve:Quadratic, Curve:Cubic, Curve:Quartic, Curve:Exponent, Curve:ExponentialSkewNormal, Curve:Sigmoid, Curve:RectuangularHyperbola1, Curve:RectangularHyperbola2, Curve:ExponentialDecay, Curve:DoubleExponentialDecay, and Table:OneIndependentVariable.

-#### Field: Recirculating Water Pump Power Consumption
+#### Field: Recirculating Water Pump Design Power

-This field is used to specify the power consumed by the water pump that circulates water in Watts.
-The pump power and energy consumption is reduced by cycling when the amount of cooling needs to be restricted for control purposes.
+This numeric input field is the recirculating pump electric power at Secondary Design Air Flow Rate in W. This is the nominal design pump power water recirculation and spray for evaporation at design secondary air flow rates and cooler design effectiveness.
+This input field is autosizable.

+#### Field: Water Pump Power Sizing Factor

+This numeric input field value is recirculating water pump sizing factor in W/(m3/s).
+This field is used when the previous field is set to autosize.
+The pump design electric power is scaled with Secondary Design Air Flow Rate.

+#### Field: Water Pump Power Modifier Curve Name

+This alpha input field is the name of a dimensionless normalized pump power modifying curve.
+This curve modifies the pump electric power in the previous field by multiplying the design power by the result of this curve.
+The normalized curve is a function of the secondary side flow fraction as independent variable.
+The curve shall yield a value of 1.0 at a flow fraction of 1.0.
+The flow fraction is the secondary air flow rate during operation divided by Secondary Design Air Flow Rate.
+If this input field is left blank, the pump power is assumed to be constant.
+Any curve or table with one independent variable can be used: Curve:Linear, Curve:Quadratic, Curve:Cubic, Curve:Quartic, Curve:Exponent, Curve:ExponentialSkewNormal, Curve:Sigmoid, Curve:RectuangularHyperbola1, Curve:RectangularHyperbola2, Curve:ExponentialDecay, Curve:DoubleExponentialDecay, and Table:OneIndependentVariable.

-#### Field: Secondary Fan Flow Rate
+#### Field: Secondary Air Design Flow Rate

 This field is used to specify the secondary fan flow rate and is specified in m<sup>3</sup>/s.
 This flow rate would typically be similar in magnitude to the flow through the primary side.
 This field can be autosized.
 When it is autosized, the program detects if the component is in the main air loop or on an outdoor air path.
 If it is on the main air loop, then the flow rate is set to the AirLoopHVAC system’s design supply air flow rate (which is the maximum required for heating and cooling).
 If it is on the outdoor air path, then the flow rate is set to the larger of either the design minimum outdoor air flow rate or one-half of the main air loop design flow rate.
-The flow rate is used to determine parasitic fan energy and does not impact the modeling of cooler effectiveness.
-The flow rate (and fan power) is effectively reduced by cycling when the amount of cooling needs to be restricted for control purposes.
+The flow rate is used to determine parasitic fan energy and cooler effectiveness.
+The flow rate (and fan power) is effectively reduced by cycling when the amount of cooling needs to be restricted for control purpose.
+This field can be autosized.
+When this input is autosized, the program calculates by scaling the Primary Air Design Flow Rate using secondary air scaling factor specified in the input field below.

+#### Field: Secondary Air Flow Scaling Factor

+This numeric input field is used to scale the secondary air design flow rate and it is dimensionless.
+This field is used when the previous field is set to autosize.
+The Primary Design Air Flow Rate is scaled using this factor to calculate the secondary design air flow rate.

+#### Field: Secondary Air Fan Design Power

+This numeric input field is the fan electric power at Secondary Design Air Flow Rate.
+This is the nominal design electric power at full speed of the secondary air fan.
+This input field is autosizable.

-#### Field: Secondary Fan Total Efficiency
+#### Field: Secondary Air Fan Sizing Specific Power

-This value is the overall efficiency of the fan, i.e., the ratio of the power delivered to the fluid to the electrical input power.
-It is the product of the motor efficiency and the impeller efficiency.
-The motor efficiency is the power delivered to the shaft divided by the electrical power input to the motor.
-The impeller efficiency is power delivered to the fluid (air) divided by the shaft power.
-The power delivered to the fluid is the mass flow rate of the air multiplied by the pressure rise divided by the air density.
-This input value must be between 0 and 1.
+This input field value is secondary air fan sizing specific power in W/(m3/s).
+This field is used when the previous field is set to autosize.
+The fan power is scaled with Secondary Design Air Flow Rate.

-#### Field: Secondary Fan Delta Pressure
+#### Field: Secondary Air Fan Power Modifier Curve Name

-This field is used to specify the pressure difference in Pascals experienced by the secondary fan as it moves air through the wet side of the cooler.
+This input field is the name of a dimensionless normalized curve.
+The normalized curve modifies the design secondary air fan power in the previous field by multiplying the value by the result of this curve.
+The normalized curve is a function of the secondary side flow fraction as independent variable.
+The curve shall yield a value of 1.0 at a flow fraction of 1.0.
+The flow fraction is the secondary air flow rate during operation divided by Secondary Design Air Flow Rate.
+If this input field is left blank, the fan power is assumed to be constant.
+Any curve or table with one independent variable can be used: Curve:Linear, Curve:Quadratic, Curve:Cubic, Curve:Quartic, Curve:Exponent, Curve:ExponentialSkewNormal, Curve:Sigmoid, Curve:RectuangularHyperbola1, Curve:RectangularHyperbola2, Curve:ExponentialDecay, Curve:DoubleExponentialDecay, and Table:OneIndependentVariable.

 #### Field: Primary Air Inlet Node Name